 Child tickets are $24.

 If you're wondering what to do in Vegas during the day this might be a great option, you'll love it, the kids will adore you for taking them here.
 Shark Reef offers 14 exhibits are devoted to more than 2,000 animals, including crocodiles, piranha and 15 species of sharks.
 A 1.3 million gallon shipwreck allows visitors experience an almost 360-degree view, teeming with sharks and fish, through an acrylic tunnel.
 The Touch Pool is where guests can touch a collection of animals including sharks, rays or horseshoe crabs.
 There's no age minimum, no height requirements or non of that stuff which makes this one of the most family-friendly things to do in Las Vegas.
-Located at Shows at Mandalay Bay this is a very kid-friendly thing to do in Vegas.
+This is a very kid-friendly thing to do in Vegas.
 Tip: Children 4 and under get free admission to Shark Reef.
+Get tickets.

 Things to do in Vegas with kids don't get much better than with the all-ages Marvel Avengers STATION attraction.
 This is one of the most entertaining family activities in Las Vegas and certainly one which'll keep your children entertained for a while!
 Marvel Avengers STATION is an interactive exhibit and attraction at the TI hotel bringing visitors into the world of The Avenger.
 On display is an extensive range of authentic props and costumes from the Marvel Avengers movies.
 Children under 3 are free.
-Shows at Treasure Island.
+Get Tickets

 Kids aged 13+ can take part in this multiplayer VR game that immerses up to eight players in a completely interactive digital universe, allowing them to physically navigate through a 2,000-square-foot arena while collaborating with other players.
 Teams can choose from three different games for a 30-minute experience, depending on what kind of adventure they seek.
 MGM Grand.

 Move aside Christina Aguilera, the newest celebrities in Vegas are 30 furry criters--all once in animal shelters--and one clown named Gregory.
 Snowbird, a cuddly white cat, is the show's diva.
-Popovich Comedy Pet Theater is just about the cutest show you'll ever see and it's one of the most family-friendly too.
+Popovich Comedy Pet Theater is just about the cutest show you'll ever see and it's one of the most family-friendly too because kids can't help but adore it.
 And don't be surprised if during the show you catch yourself meowing and barking with the rest of the audience!
 This is an all ages show.
-Shows at Planet Hollywood.
+Get Tickets

 Wondering what to do with the kids this weekend?
 Take a ride to the top of SkyPod, the 1,149-foot-tall tower and the tallest freestanding observation tower in the United States.
 Ride ALL the heart-pounding, adrenaline-pumping thrill rides.
 Take a selfie at the selfie-spot and check out the indoor & outdoor observations decks.
 Go ahead, give it a go and challenge your comfort zone.
-Located at STRAT Hotel.
+Get Tickets

 This thing to do in Las Vegas is not only fun, it's one of the best entertainment values in Vegas has to offer.
 Why?
 It's free!
 Look to the center stage of the Carnival Midway where Circus Circus presents the world's largest permanent circus with live acts every day!
 You'll see dazzling aerialists, trapeze artists and clown shows.
 Performances start at 11 a.m. daily.
 This is a favorite free and fun kids activity in Las Vegas.

 Fans of Criss Angel & Cirque du Soleil get to see a unique combination of the two forces.
 The show features Angel's magic and well-known stage presence presented with the artistic flair that is Cirque du Soleil's signature.
 The main focus of every act is Angel's magic.
 The set and illusions are stylized with a gothic feel much like an old-fashioned circus.
-Shows at Planet Hollywood.
+This Las Vegas show is kid-friendly.
+Get Tickets or see more at Shows at Planet Hollywood.

 Thrill-seekers looking for exciting things to do in Las Vegas, look no further!
 Fly LINQ is the first and only zipline on the Las Vegas Strip You'll zipline 12 stories above the LINQ Promenade with 10 other high adrenaline thrill-seekers.
 The choice is yours: ride "superhero" style, laying down on your harness or ride in the seated position, recommended for first-timers.
 It's a great Las Vegas kids activity!
 Kids must weigh 60 lbs minimum to fly.
-Located at The LINQ Hotel.
+Get Tickets or see more at Located at The LINQ Hotel.

-This attraction is temporarily closed.
 Few things to do in Vegas are a amazing at this: at 46 stories and a 360-degree observation deck, the Eiffel Tower at Paris Las Vegas has some of the best views on the Strip—even capable of rivaling its namesake (at half the size).
 Visitors to the replica tower ride the glass elevator up 460 feet to see the city's landmarks during the day or admire the iconic lights at night.
 The 11th floor, meanwhile, houses the Eiffel Tower restaurant, which offers a romantic dinner experience, and a nearby kiosk captures commemorative photos and proof that you're not a ghost.
+Check out more at Eiffel Tower Vegas.
+This just in: Nevada locals take 20% off with NV ID & kids aged 4-12 get discounted ticket rates.

 LOVE by Cirque du Soleil takes audiences on a magical journey through the fantastical world depicted by the music of the Beatles.
 Acrobatics, aerialists and a cast of colorful, intriguing characters combine to create a mystifying visual pared with the already sensational soundtrack.
-Show at Mirage Hotel
+Is this show kid friendly?
+Yup!
+Get Tickets or see more at Show at Mirage Hotel

 KA is a coming-of-age tale, presented in Cirque's now legendary 'feast-for-the-senses' style that is, at the same time, exhilaratingly beautiful.
 Inspired by the Egyptian idea of 'ka a spiritual duplicate' the show tells the story of twins, male and female, who are separated and finally linked in their destinies and their destinations.
 Shows at MGM Grand.